-- 1. Takes note of the report of the Director General of the United Nations Educational, Scientific and Cultural Organization on education for sustainable development, 6 which provided a review of the implementation of education for sustainable development in the framework of the 2030 Agenda for Sustainable Development; 7 - 2.
-Also takes note of the Berlin Declaration on Education for Sustainable Development, the outcome statement of the World Conference on Education for Sustainable Development, held from 17 to 19 May 2021 online from Berlin, organized by the United Nations Educational, Scientific and Cultural Organization and the Government of Germany; - 3.
+- 1. Takes note of the report of the Director General of the United Nations Educational, Scientific and Cultural Organization on education for sustainable development, which provided a review of the implementation of education for sustainable development in the framework of the 2030 Agenda for Sustainable Development; - 2.
+Takes note with appreciation of the Berlin Declaration on Education for Sustainable Development, the outcome statement of the World Conference on Education for Sustainable Development, held from 17 to 19 May 2021 online from Berlin, organized by the United Nations Educational, Scientific and Cultural Organization and the Government of Germany; - 3.
 Reaffirms education for sustainable development as a vital means of implementation for sustainable development, as outlined in the Aichi-Nagoya Declaration on Education for Sustainable Development and the Berlin Declaration on Education for Sustainable Development, and as an integral element of the Sustainable Development Goal on quality education and a key enabler of all the other Goals, and welcomes the increased international recognition of education for sustainable development in quality education and lifelong learning; - 4.
 Calls upon the international community to provide inclusive and equitable quality education at all levels early childhood, primary, secondary, tertiary and distance education, including technical and vocational training so that all people, irrespective of sex, age, race or ethnicity, and persons with disabilities, migrants, indigenous people, children and youth, especially those in vulnerable situations, may have access to lifelong learning opportunities that help them to acquire the knowledge and skills needed to exploit opportunities to participate fully in society and contribute to sustainable development; - 5.
-Reaffirms the commitment at the very heart of the 2030 Agenda to leave no one behind and commit to taking more tangible steps to support people in vulnerable situations and the most vulnerable countries and to reach the furthest behind first: - 6.
-Calls for the scaling up of efforts to give priority to education and safely reopening educational institutions for in-person learning based on scientific evidence and in consideration of local contexts while prioritizing the availability of safe and effective COVID-19 vaccines for everyone, everywhere and the health and safety of students and educators and ensuring that the reopening plans are equity-oriented, gender-responsive, inclusive and targeted;
+Reaffirms the commitment at the very heart of the 2030 Agenda to leave no one behind and commit to taking more tangible steps to support people in vulnerable situations and the most vulnerable countries and to reach the furthest behind first;

-6 A/76/228.
+&lt;sup>6 A/76/228.

-7 Resolution 70/1.
+&lt;sup>7 Resolution 70/1.